Memristor: Self-directed channel memristor

 In 2017, Kris Campbell formally introduced the self-directed channel (SDC) memristor.

 The SDC device is the first memristive device available commercially to researchers, students and electronics enthusiast worldwide.

 The SDC device is operational immediately after fabrication.
 In the Ge2Se3 active layer, Ge-Ge homopolar bonds are found and switching occurs.
 The three layers consisting of Ge2Se3/Ag/Ge2Se3, directly below the top tungsten electrode, mix together during deposition and jointly form the silver-source layer.
 A layer of SnSe is between these two layers ensuring that the silver-source layer is not in direct contact with the active layer.
 Since silver does not migrate into the active layer at high temperatures, and the active layer maintains a high glass transition temperature of about 350 C, the device has significantly higher processing and operating temperatures at 250 C and at least 150 C, respectively.
 These processing and operating temperatures are higher than most ion-conducting chalcogenide device types, including the S-based glasses (e.g. GeS) that need to be photodoped or thermally annealed.
 These factors allow the SDC device to operate over a wide range of temperatures, including long-term continuous operation at 150 C.

+Implementation of hysteretic flux-charge memristors

+There exist implementations of memristors with both hysteretic current-voltage curve and hysteretic flux-charge curve.
+Memristors with both hysteretic current-voltage curve and hysteretic flux-charge curve use a memristance dependent on the history of the flux and charge.
+Those memristors can merge the functionality of the arithmetic logic unit and of the memory unit without data transfer.